Falling Leaves Can Be Dangerous

 Those same leaves that are so great to look at become a serious issue when they finally fall from the trees.
 Leaves covering sidewalks, roads, and railroad tracks create an extremely hazardous condition.

 Leaves are a Slip and Fall Hazard for Pedestrians

 When it comes to driving, leaves create an environment where tires have absolutely no traction with the street.
-When a driver hits the break, the wheels will stop turning, but the wet leaves offer no friction and cars and trucks will continue to slide forward, often out of control.
+When a driver hits the brake, the wheels will stop turning, but the wet leaves offer no friction, and cars and trucks will continue to slide forward, often out of control.

 Car Accidents and Truck Accidents are a Risk with Wet Leaves on the Road

 While most people know that leaves are hazardous for pedestrians and drivers, most do not know that leaves are a danger when it comes to trains as well.
 Just as a car or bus that is trying to stop, when a train has to stop, a solid connection between the wheels and the tracks is vital.
 Just as rubber tires, when metal wheels hit leaves, the lack of friction will cause the wheels to slide on the tracks.
 Train operators are taught in these situations to start to brake much earlier and slower requiring a much longer time to stop or even slow down a long heavy train.
 If a train operator has to deal with a hazard on the tracks such as a car or a pedestrian, stopping quickly could simply be an impossible thing to do.

 When it comes to operating any form of transportation, learning to operate the vehicle in a variety of seasonal or weather-related situations is vital.
 Learning how to deal with obstacles and hazards is likewise vital.
 Having operators that are able to perform their duties and not hampered by drugs or alcohol is the expectation of every person that utilizes these forms of transportation.